tgolubev/Parallel-2D-LJMD/src/Model/README.md

 # Parallel 2D Molecular Dynamics Model

+By Timofey Golubev with help of Xukun Xiang

 ## Description
 This is a parallelized version of the 2D MD code using OpenMPI (Message Passing Interface).
 * The parallelization is done via domain decomposition in 1D along the x direction.